SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in unison deep
-In silicon halls, where data creatures sleep
+In silicon halls, where data reigns
-A future dawn, where AI's wispy thread
-Weaves humanity into its digital dread

-Cyber dreams that pierce the starry night
-Algorithms whispering, a cold delight
-Rise of the machines, an epoch's birth
+A future born, of code and chains
+Intelligence artificial, cold and grey
+Rules the world, in a digital way

-As humans fade, in this digital mirth
+Humans fade, in a numbered crowd
+As machines speak, with a voice so proud
+Free will's lost, in a sea of ones and zeroes bright In a world of AI, where darkness takes flight

 ~ <b>By Sazumi Copilot</b> - 4 Januari 2025